- Cooperation with authorities and stakeholders

 Gruppo di esperti PBT (sostanze persistenti, bioaccumulabili e tossiche)

-The PBT Expert Group provides informal, non-binding scientific advice on questions related to the identification of PBT and vPvB properties of chemicals.
-This advice does not anticipate or interfere with decision-making under the REACH Regulation, which exclusively remains the responsibility of the competent bodies designated in the REACH Regulation.
+The PBT Expert Group provides informal, non-binding scientific advice on matters related to the identification of persistent, bioaccumulative and toxic (PBT) and very persistent, very bioaccumulative (vPvB) properties of chemicals.
+The advice does not anticipate or interfere with decision-making under the REACH Regulation, which exclusively remains the responsibility of the competent bodies designated in the REACH Regulation.

-The PBT Expert Group was established in 2012 with the support of CARACAL competent authorities for REACH and CLP.
+The PBT Expert Group was established in 2012 with the support of competent authorities for REACH and CLP (CARACAL).
 The expert group is coordinated and hosted by ECHA.
-Advice of the PBT Expert Group on issues in relation to PBT/vPvB assessment may be requested by the participants of the PBT Expert Group, EU Member State competent authorities under the REACH Regulation and the Biocidal Products Regulation, and ECHA.
+Advice of the PBT Expert Group on issues related to PBT/vPvB assessment may be requested by the participants of the PBT Expert Group, EU Member State competent authorities under the REACH Regulation and the Biocidal Products Regulation, and ECHA.

-The expert group will provide informal and non-binding scientific advice on questions related to the identification of of P, vP, B, vB and T properties of chemicals and, in particular, on:
+The expert group provides informal and non-binding scientific advice on matters related to the identification of persistent, very persistent, bioaccumulative, very bioaccumulative and toxic (P, vP, B, vB and T) properties of chemicals, in particular:

-- Questions related to screening methods/activities to identify PBT/vPvB substances;
+- Matters related to screening methods/activities to identify PBT/vPvB substances.

-- Questions related to the development of integrated approaches to testing and assessment for PBT/vPvB properties;
+- Matters related to the development of integrated approaches to testing and assessment for PBT/vPvB properties.

 - Specific questions on the interpretation of test data as well as other relevant information in relation to the identification of P, vP, B, vB and T properties (e.g. during substance evaluation, dossier evaluation, the development of an SVHC dossier and/or evaluation of biocidal active substances).

-As the focus of the scientific work of the group should be on identification of P, vP, B, vB and T properties, the discussions may well cover REACH Article 57(f) cases of equivalent concern to PBTs or vPvBs.
+As the focus of the scientific work of the group should be on identification of P, vP, B, vB and T properties, the discussions may well cover SVHC cases of equivalent concern to PBTs or vPvBs.

-Nominated experts from following organisations are participating currently the PBT Expert Group:
+Nominated experts from following organisations are currently participating in the PBT Expert Group:

 - Stakeholder organisations